-But while a hybrid environment enables enterprise IT departments to deliver services to their customers at lower costs, it come with its fair share of obstacles.
+But while a hybrid environment enables enterprise IT departments to deliver services to their customers at lower costs, it comes with its fair share of obstacles.
 When shifting assets from private to public servers, IT teams can find themselves at odds with their existing network infrastructure.

 Common Obstacles to Cloud Transitions